wduquette/molt/molt/README.md

 Molt is still a work in progress.
 The basic TCL language is in place, but many TCL commands remain to be implemented.
 See the Molt Book for details.

+The [`molt-sample` repo](http://github.com/wduquette/molt-sample) contains a sample Molt extension, including a shell application and a library create, both of which define new Molt commands.

-See my [blog](https://wduquette.github.io/) for news, [The Molt Book](https://wduquette.github.io/molt/) for details, and the [GitHub Repo](https://github.com/wjduquette/molt) for issue tracking, etc.
+See my [blog](https://wduquette.github.io/) for news, [The Molt Book](https://wduquette.github.io/molt/) for details, and the [GitHub Repo](https://github.com/wduquette/molt) for issue tracking, etc.